• Home

 • About us

-Our Blue Wheaten Ameraucana's
+Our Blue Wheaten/Wheaten Ameraucana's

 We are proud to introduce you to our flock of Large Fowl "Blue Wheaten" Ameraucana's.
 This breed and variety is recognized by the APA.
 We acquired this line from fellow Ameraucana fancier Jessica Rodgers, who handpicked our breeding flock for 2022 from her own stock.
 This line has surprised us with brilliant blue eggs.
 Our girls have been laying 4-5 medium-large eggs weekly.
 We are reminded daily how sweet and docile this breed is.